-- Original designs by artist Frederica Antonio (Acoma Pueblo)
+- Based on original by artist Frederica Antonio (Acoma Pueblo)

 - Cup measurements: 5-3/4" H x 2½" L x 3¼" W